PixelRon-Tech/2-KEYS-MACROPAD-WITH-SSD1306-0.49-SCREEN/README.md

 * The case and keycaps are custom-designed for this macropad.
 * Some parts may need a little sanding.
 * After sanding, the parts should fit together properly.
+* Its also has an enclosure that used to tilt the macropad and hide the seams
+* ⚠️ IMPORTANT: If you will use enclosure you will be not able to gently remove macropad from it.

 ## Firmware

 This project uses **QMK Firmware**.